 Under applicable accounting standards, the potential impacts have not resulted in changes in valuation or measurement in these financial statements.

-Based on our work we have not identified the impact of climate change on the financial statements to be a key audit matter.
+Based on our work we have not identified the impact of climate change on the financial statements to be a key audit matter or to impact a key audit matter.

 Key audit matters